helm/helm/README.md

 ```

 When you deploy a type, `dm` generates a template from the type and input
-paramaters, and then deploys it.
+parameters, and then deploys it.

 You can also deploy an existing template, or read one from `stdin`.
 This command
 deploys the canonical Guestbook example from the examples directory: